amandabee/CUNY-Digital-Praxis-Seminar/syllabus.md

 The class will hold a public event at the end of the semester to launch its projects.
 Students should not think of their work as student projects, but rather as real entries into a public dialogue on the use of digital tools in and around the academy.
 All projects should have a trajectory and timeline of their own that extends beyond the course itself.
 The Spring term is inspired by the work of the Praxis Program at the University of Virginia, and made possible by support from the Graduate Center Provost’s Office and the GC Digital Fellows Program.

 #About the Faculty
 **Amanda Hickman** teaches data analysis and visualization at CUNY Graduate School of Jouranlism.
 She works at the intersection of journalism and civic engagement, and values reporting that makes it easier for individuals to participate in democratic processes.
 As program director at DocumentCloud, she helped reporters around the world analyze, annotate, and publish primary source documents.
 Amanda managed development of a series of games about public policy issues as Gotham Gazette‘s director of technology.
 She has spent more than a decade reporting on local and international events and working directly with community based organizations to understand, and draw their membership into, the political process.
 Amanda has taught at Columbia Graduate School of Journalism, NYU’s Gallatin School and CUNY Graduate School of Journalism.

+Office Hours: Tuesdays 3:15-4:00 in room 4103 or by appointment at the Graduate School of Journalism, 219 West 40th Street, Room 419i

 **Luke Waltzer** is the director of the Center for Teaching and Learning at Baruch College, and a member of the faculty of the Graduate Center's Interactive Technology and Pedagogy Certificate Program.
 At Baruch he directs two ed tech software projects -- [Blogs@Baruch](http://blogs.baruch.cuny.edu), a large WordPress/Buddypress network, and [Vocat](http://vocat.io), a homegrown video and media evaluation platform -- that enhance teaching and learning at the College.
 He also supports Baruch's development of online and hybrid courses, co-coordinates the Writing Across the Curriculum program, and manages Quantitative Reasoning and Multimedia Fellows.
 Trained as a historian, he has published essays on the place of pedagogy in the digital humanities and on the integration of open source digital tools into undergraduate history curricula.
 He hass taught courses in cultural, social, and digital history, as well as both core courses in the GC's ITP program.